The Hidden Threats Behind the Dazzling Light

-Along with the rapid human population growth, more and more environmental pollution has arisen with the urbanisation of the world.
-Due to globalisation, more people are getting aware of the environmental pollution all around the world and actions have been taken to mitigate the issues.
-However, light pollution remains underrated – although being a worldwide issue that could bring significant impact to the environment, it is usually overlooked by people.
+Along with the rapid growth of the human population, more and more environmental pollution has arisen due to the world’s urbanisation.
+Due to globalisation, more people are becoming aware of environmental pollution worldwide, and actions have been taken to mitigate the issue.
+However, light pollution remains underrated – although it is a worldwide issue that could significantly impact the environment, it is usually overlooked by people.

-Light pollution is the presence of excessive artificial light, which is also a form of energy waste.
-To facilitate activities at night as well as enhance quality of life, people have been using lights in different areas to light up every corner of their activity range.
-Consequently, the usage of artificial light has become so widespread that it has formed a sky glow in urban areas causing light pollution, which has threatened many animals in various ways.
+Light pollution is excessive artificial light, also a form of energy waste.
+To facilitate activities at night and enhance quality of life, people have been using lights in different areas to light up every corner of their activity range.
+Consequently, artificial light has become so widespread that it has formed a sky glow in urban areas, causing light pollution and threatening many animals in various ways.

 First, it causes disorientation in wildlife.
-Insects such as moths and beetles have evolved unique adaptations of photoreception which make them sensitive to light, and therefore are attracted to artificial light at night.
-This disrupts their navigation which inhibits their foraging activity and reproduction.
-Similarly, artificial light could disorient the newly hatched turtles, attracting them to move inland instead of into the ocean, which could potentially theaten the populations of these marine reptiles.
+Insects such as moths and beetles have evolved unique adaptations of photoreception, which make them sensitive to light and, therefore, are attracted to artificial light at night.
+This disrupts their navigation, which inhibits their foraging activity and reproduction.
+Similarly, artificial light could disorient the newly hatched turtles, attracting them to move inland instead of into the ocean, potentially threatening the populations of these marine reptiles.

-In additon, light pollution disrupts vision of animals.
+In addition, light pollution disrupts the vision of animals.
 Nocturnal animals have developed better night vision due to having more rod cells (photoreceptors) in the eyes.
 However, a sudden increase in illumination could temporarily blind some nocturnal animals, such as frogs.
 This reduction in visual capability may require minutes to hours of recovery time.
-During this period, they are unable to get visual information on prey, predators, or conspecifics, which may affect their ability to reproduce, avoid predators, and engage in foraging as well as social activities.
+During this period, they cannot get visual information on prey, predators, or conspecifics, which may affect their ability to reproduce, avoid predators, and engage in foraging and social activities.

 Moreover, light pollution could disrupt the circadian rhythm of animals and plants.
-Under artificial illumination, diurnal animals, such as birds, lizards, and spiders may extend their active period.
-Some animals even develop crepuscular behaviours, shifting their foraging activity into the night which increases predation pressure on nocturnal animals, such as moths, frogs, birds, turtles, and fishes.
+Under artificial illumination, diurnal animals, such as birds, lizards, and spiders, may extend their active period.
+Some animals even develop crepuscular behaviours, shifting their foraging activity into the night, increasing predation pressure on nocturnal animals, such as moths, frogs, birds, turtles, and fishes.

-Besides animals, artificial light at night also disrupts flowering and growing patterns of plants by affecting their metabolism such as early leaf out, late leaf loss and extended growing periods.
-This may reduce the food availability for the primary consumers, which bring cascading consequences to the food web and ecosystem.
+Besides animals, artificial light at night also disrupts plant flowering and growing patterns by affecting their metabolism, causing early leaf out, late leaf loss, and extended growing periods.
+This may reduce the food availability for the primary consumers, which brings cascading consequences to the food web and ecosystem.

 Besides that, light pollution changes the prey-predator relationship.
 In some diurnal animals, the artificial illumination at night increases their predatory activity intervals.
-In response to a perceived increased risk of predation, prey species may reduce their activities in brighter surrounding.
-In other words, artificial light at night may temporily be advantageous for predators.
-However, due to the potential changes in prey bahaviour, it may be harmful to predators in the long run.
+In response to a perceived increased predation risk, prey species may reduce their activities in brighter surroundings.
+In other words, artificial light at night may temporarily benefit predators.
+However, due to the potential changes in prey behaviour, it may be harmful to predators in the long run.

-Last but not least, communications between animals could be obscured by artificial light, as some nocturnal animals rely on visual communications by emitting bioluminescent flashes to find potential mates.
-For example, courtship display of fireflies involves exchanging of bioluminescent messages which is often obscured by streetlights.
-Even some insects could still see the surrounding, they are unable to recognize conspecifics such as in the case of the horned beetles.
+Lastly, communications between animals could be obscured by artificial light, as some nocturnal animals rely on visual communications by emitting bioluminescent flashes to find potential mates.
+For example, the courtship display of fireflies involves exchanging bioluminescent messages often obscured by streetlights.
+Even though some insects can still see their surroundings, they are unable to recognise members of the same species, such as in the case of the horned beetles.

 In summary, the impacts of light pollution could be catastrophic to the biotic communities and should not be underrated.
-Besides doing harm on animals, light pollution also brings negative impacts to human health such as insomnia, anxiety, and obesity.
-More research is needed to shed more light on the issue of light pollution and urgent actions are needed towards sustainable use of such energy while reducing its impact on the environment.
+Besides harming animals, light pollution also negatively impacts human health, such as insomnia, anxiety, and obesity.
+More research is needed to shed more light on the issue of light pollution, and urgent actions are needed to promote the sustainable use of such energy while reducing its impact on the environment.

-Note: Liew Kah Ying is an undergraduate student, Ecology Biodiversity Program, Institute of Biological Sciences, Universiti Malaya.
-Associate Professor Dr Hasmahzaiti Omar is a Lecturer, Ecology Biodiversity Program, Institute of Biological Sciences, Universiti Malaya.
+Liew Kah Ying is an undergraduate in the Ecology Biodiversity Program at the Institute of Biological Sciences, Universiti Malaya.
+Associate Professor Dr Hasmahzaiti Omar is a Lecturer of the Ecology Biodiversity Program at the Institute of Biological Sciences, Universiti Malaya.

 Share the knowledge